dev9com/docker-jenkins/ABOUT.md

 Also it's probable you already have a Jenkins server, and it's easy enough to tweak this demo code to use it with your existing server without impacting your current operations.

-## Fig to the rescue
+## docker-compose to the rescue

-Fig is a great Docker tool for wiring up a bunch of services to each other.
-Since I know a lot of people who like to poke at the build environment, I opted to write a Fig file where all of the ports are wired to fixed port numbers on the host operating system.
+docker-compose (formerly Fig) is a great Docker tool for wiring up a bunch of services to each other.
+Since I know a lot of people who like to poke at the build environment, I opted to write a docker-compose file where all of the ports are wired to fixed port numbers on the host operating system.

-You'll need to install Fig of course (it's not part of the Docker install, or at least not yet), and you'll need to create a ~/jenkins_home directory which will contain all of the configuration for Jenkins, you'll need to generate an SSH key for Jenkins, and copy it into `authorized_keys` for the slave (see the [README.md] if you need help with that step).
+You'll need to install docker-compose of course (it's not part of the Docker install, or at least not yet), and you'll need to create a ~/jenkins_home directory which will contain all of the configuration for Jenkins, you'll need to generate an SSH key for Jenkins, and copy it into `authorized_keys` for the slave (see the [README.md] if you need help with that step).
 Then you can just type in two magic little words:

-    fig up
+    docker-compose up

 And after a few minutes of downloading and building images, You'll have a Jenkins environment running in a box.

 You'll have the following running (substitute 192.168.59.103 if you're running boot2docker)
 1. Jenkins on http://127.0.0.1:8080
-1. A Jenkins slave listening for SSH connections on 127.0.0.1:2222
+1. A Jenkins slave listening for SSH connections at slave:2222
 1. A virtual desktop running Firefox tests listening on 127.0.0.1:5950
 1. A virtual desktop running Chrome tests listening on 127.0.0.1:5960
-1. Selenium hub listening on port 4444 (behaving similarly to selenium-standalone)
+1. Selenium hub listening on hub:4444 (behaving similarly to selenium-standalone)

 ## Further Improvements